awwad/uptane/README.md

 ### 3.4: Arbitrary Package Attack with a Compromised Director Key

 Thus far we have simulated a few attacks that have not depended on compromised keys.
-In the arbitrary and rollback attacks (via a Man in the Middle), an attacker has simply modified the images or metadata requested by a primary or secondary client, and these clients have blocked the attacks because the malicious images do not match what is listed in signed, trusted metadata.
-However, what happens if an attacker compromises a repository key and signs for a malicious image?
+In the previous attacks, an attacker has presented unchanged, out-of-date data (replay, 3.3) or simply modified the images or metadata requested by a primary or secondary client, without having the right key to sign new metadata.
+Consequently, these clients have blocked the attacks because the malicious images do not match what is listed in signed, trusted metadata.

+However, what happens if an attacker manages to obtain or make use of a repository key and signs for a malicious image?
 Is the client able to block a compromise of just the image repository?
 What about a compromise of both the image and director repositories?